krzysu/blog.myviews.pl/pages/2014-indie-html5-starter/index.md

 lang: en
 ---

-> from my experience and knowledge I gathered in the last few months
+> From my experience and knowledge I gathered in the last few months.

 Short and straight to the point.
 I mention only resources I consider useful an what I am using in my projects, means what works for me and **might not work** for you.
 HTML5 as technology for game development is quite new and having great traction right now.
 That means it is good time to start playing with it!